spyfly/ha-lametric-sky/README.md

 # Home Assistant LaMetric SKY Integration

+Note: This project is currently broken due to some changes in the LaMetric Firmware.
+This may be fixed when this issue here gets resolved: https://github.com/home-assistant/core/issues/110058

 This is an extended version of the LaMetric Integration for Home Assistant with support for SKY specific features, such as toggling the Display on and off

 ## Screenshots